pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

 A loftly goal, you say?
 Yes!
 Unattainable?
 Probably, but there is a lot we can do to understand the past even if we cannot reconstruct all of it...or even come close.
 Dispicable?
-Well, there have been many ugly and dispicable things that have happened throughout mankind's existence, and it is essential, when studying someone's life, to understand, at least to some degree, all that they experienced, the good and the bad.
+Well, I wouldn't go that far, but there have been many ugly and dispicable things that have happened throughout mankind's existence, and it is essential, when studying someone's life, to understand, at least to some degree, all that they experienced, the good and the bad.
   Fortunately, we don't have to experience it all for ourselves, though we may surely empathize.

 So where does the bigger research community fit into all of this?

-As we've learned ourselves what genealogical research looks like, all those nice generational tree structures fade into the background, and we're left with similar types of semi-structured information that is found in any other research field.
+As we've learned ourselves what genealogical research looks like, all those nice generational tree structures fade into the background,[^analysis-trees] and we're left with similar types of semi-structured information that is found in any other research field.
 There is [a lot of momentum](/blog/heading-to-oai8/) in the general research community to develop open technological standards that are domain agnostic.
 It totally makes sense to collaborate.

 Maybe the biggest reason is that we can't do it alone.
 We need all the help we can get.
 Only as we come to an understanding of each person's human experience